 Beards are versatile, and you can use them to create different looks that suit your mood and situation perfectly.
 They can help you gain social status, improve your self-confidence, and even boost your career prospects.

-However, a bald head gives you more of a blank canvas to try out any style of beard that you might be looking at.
+However, a bald head gives you more of a blank canvas to try out any style of beard you might be looking at.
 So dive in with your razor and get creative today!